raffazizzi/coreBuilder/README.md

 * Set a custom set of stand-off elements, or choose from a pre-set list
 * Load XML files into text editors (upload, or from the web)
-* Click on elemens with ids to build stand-off entries and add them to a downloadable "core" file
+* Click on elements with ids to build stand-off entries and add them to a downloadable "core" file
 * Create XPointer expressions by selection text directly on the XML file

 **Check out the [live app](http://raffazizzi.github.io/coreBuilder) and read the [wiki](wiki) for more examples.**